arnold-c/PhD-Dissertation/chapter_1/introduction.typ

 In the first half of my dissertation (Chapters 2 & 3), I explore how differences in infection rates between geographically co-incident groups can be evaluated in the context of the categorization process.
 In the spring of 2020, the COVID-19 pandemic resulted in many university campuses across the US to shut down, requiring their students to return to their respective homes @mackCollegesUniversitiesUS2020.
 When students were re-introduced to the Pennsylvania State University campus during the start of the Fall 2020 semester, two spatially entwined, but demographically and behaviorally disparate groups were defined: returning students and the surrounding community members.
-Through this grouping, it is now possible to characterize the burden of SARS-CoV-2 infection (the underlying virus that causes the disease COVID-19).
+Through this grouping, it is possible to characterize the burden of SARS-CoV-2 infection (the underlying virus that causes the disease COVID-19).
-Without discrete categories, there is no denominator for in use calculations of seroprevalence (the proportion of a population that have sufficiently high levels of antibodies, indicating past exposure to a pathogen).
+Without discrete categories, there is no denominator for use in calculations of seroprevalence (the proportion of a population that have sufficiently high levels of antibodies, indicating past exposure to a pathogen).
-In Chapter 2, I show that substantial, unexpected, differences in infection rates can be observed between the student and community populations, highlighting that opportunities exist for infection mitigation efforts to minimize spread between spatially-linked subgroups of a population.
+In Chapter 2 I show that substantial, unexpected, differences in infection rates can be observed between the student and community populations, highlighting that opportunities exist for infection mitigation efforts to minimize spread between spatially-linked subgroups of a population.
 To examine differences in COVID-19 infections that may exist in the student body, it was, once again, imperative to define groups to compare.
 However, with no clear differences in traditional demographic measures that could be used to categorize individuals, such as age, I use Latent Class Analysis (LCA) to define these group from behavioral survey data @wellerLatentClassAnalysis2020 @nylund-gibsonTenFrequentlyAsked20181213.
 The process of discovering categories with unsupervised clustering methods provides a mechanism to quantify the variation in risk perception and behavior, that cannot be directly measured.